 Use an email provider with TLS encryption.
-For instance, STARTTLS is a popular secure email service from EFF.
-But, you should know that the email provider can see your emails.
+For instance, STARTTLS is a popular, secure email service from EFF.
+But you should know that the email provider can see your emails.

-(VPN could get this resolve most efficiently)
+(VPN could get this resolved most efficiently)

 Also, you can get notices from your ISP.

-4- Bitcoin Transactions
+4. Bitcoin Transactions

 Despite the common perception of Bitcoin transactions being anonymous, your ISP can easily spot Bitcoin usage in certain conditions.

 Have you encrypted all your traffic?
-If yes, you are secure from hackers, snoopers and ISP looking at your exact data.
+If yes, you are secure from hackers, snoopers, and ISP looking at your exact data.